Yassine Khalifi

-Yassine Khalifi (يَاسِين الْخَلِيفِيّ; born 9 August 2005) is a Moroccan footballer who plays as a midfielder for Belgian Pro League club Charleroi.
+Yassine Khalifi (يَاسِين الْخَلِيفِيّ; born 9 August 2005) is a Moroccan professional footballer who plays as a midfielder for Belgian Pro League club Charleroi.

 Club career

 Khalifi started his career at the Mohammed VI Football Academy, where he featured in various competitions for the side, including the Alkass International Cup.
 His performances for the youth academy reportedly caught the eye of Spanish side Atlético Madrid.
 He moved to top-flight Botola side Union Touarga on loan in September 2022.
 In the same month, he was named by English newspaper The Guardian as one of the best players born in 2005 worldwide.

 On 7 September 2023, following two appearances in the Botola for Union Touarga, Khalifi was signed by French Ligue 1 side Lille.

 On 14 July 2025, Khalifi signed a contract with Charleroi in Belgium for two years, with an option to extend for two more.